prateek3255/scrroll-in/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!
+Let's grow together!